Obesity In Pets

 Exercise

-In many situations diet is more important that exercise.
+In many situations diet is more important than exercise.
 There are many obese pets that are being exercised sufficiently yet still being fed too much.
 There are other pets who live in households where it isn't feasible to increase the exercise given or the pet has aged and arthritis or other health problems will restrict the amount of exercise.

 If at all possible try and increase exercise into your pet's day.
 Some examples are throwing a ball and playing chase, getting the kids involved, getting some interactive toys.
 Try and dissociate the emotional value of being kind to your pet with food and treats.
 Be kind by playing an active game instead.